olger-oeselg-bb/workshop-happy-paws/workshop/system-analyst/sysa-prompting-guide.md

 ## Example Comprehensive Prompt

-> “You are acting as a system analyst.
+> “You are acting as a senior system analyst.
 Based on these user stories for the Happy Paws Pet Registry System (pet intake, adoption workflow, medical record tracking), create:
 > - a system context diagram showing main actors and data flows,
 > - a logical architecture (frontend, backend, database),
 > - an entity relationship model,